dbusbridge/int2vec/README.md

 ## This code

 Here, for some [unknown] reason, we want to learn a distributed representation for images `Int2Vec` using TensorFlow.
 All embeddings are 2 dimensional for visualisation purposes.
-All embeddigns ar `L2` normalised so they fit on the unit circle.
+All embeddings ar `L2` normalised so they fit on the unit circle.

 ## The task
 Let's imagine we know nothing about integers from 0 to 9, and let's imagine we've come across a book containing two chapters: